Brian-Pho/CR4-DL/content/posts/other/questions-about-the-brain/index.md

     - Maybe the subjective experience of a sense is determined by the structure of the data.
     - Maybe the pathway the information takes determines the experience; the meaning of the signal.
     - As long as there is clear structure to the data and a feedback loop, the data should give rise to new qualia.
+- Most nuclei of the thalamus receive prominent return projections from the cerebral cortex, and the significance of these projections is one of the unsolved mysteries of neuroscience.
+- Where does the initiation of movement start?
+- What is consciousness?
+- Why is red red and not a different color?

 ## Solved Questions